Man Killed In Aerial Firing - UrduPoint

 Man Killed In Aerial Firing

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 21st Sep, 2024) A man was shot killed in aerial firing in a marriage ceremony in area of Musafir Khana district,here on Saturday.
+SARGODHA, (UrduPoint / Pakistan Point News - 25th Sep, 2024) A man was shot killed in a marriage ceremony in Esaa khail

-The police spokesperson said that ceremony of a marriage was underway in Mauza Warhail where a youth opened aerial firing as sign of celebrations of the marriage.

 Recent Stories